Mathias Cormann: Political views

+Cormann is a constitutional monarchist.
+While in parliament, he was a member of the National Right.

 Personal life

 Cormann, a Roman Catholic, is married to Hayley, a lawyer.
 They have two daughters.

 Cormann became an Australian citizen on Australia Day in 2000, which resulted in the automatic loss of his Belgian citizenship as per Belgian nationality law at the time.
 This was re-confirmed prior to nominating for preselection as a candidate for the Senate.

 Cormann obtained a private pilot's licence in 2001.

 Honours

 In January 2018, Cormann was awarded with the rank of Grand Cross with Star and Sash of the Order of Merit of the Federal Republic of Germany by Ambassador Anna Prinz on behalf of the Federal President of Germany Frank-Walter Steinmeier for his work "in advancing German-Australian relations".

-Criticisms
+Criticisms and controversies

-During his candidacy for the position of Secretary General of the OECD, Cormann has been criticised over his record on climate change, specifically for trying to abolish Australia's Clean Energy Finance Corporation as well as Australia's renewable energy target, as well as trying to abolish Australia's Renewable Energy Agency.
+During his candidacy for the position of Secretary General of the OECD, Cormann has been criticised over his record on climate change, specifically for trying to abolish Australia's renewable energy target, along with the country's Clean Energy Finance Corporation and its Renewable Energy Agency.
 In March 2021, 29 Australian and global humanitarian and environmental organisations wrote to the OECD, citing "grave concerns" and asking that Cormann be disqualified due to his record of "thwarting effective climate action".

-Cormann has also been criticised by trade union leaders in Australia and the UK.
+Among critics of his candidacy were also trade union leaders in Australia and the UK, with the UK Trade Union Council stating that Cormann's nomination as Secretary General of the OECD would set back the fight against poverty and the climate crisis.

+In August 2021, it was revealed that Cormann was a member of the Clan, a WhatsApp group which was used to branchstack in Western Australia.

+In January 2024, independent Australian news website The Klaxon reported that Cormann shortly after leaving parliament in late 2020 was issued equity in Sayers Group, a consultancy firm funded by Luke Sayers, former CEO of scandal-ridden firm PwC Australia.
+Sayers Group subsequently benefitted from a string of federal government contracts, adding up to a total of more than A$10 million between November 2020 and December 2023.
+When Cormann was Australia's Minister of Finance from 2013 to 2020, federal government payments to PwC Australia for “management advisory services” increased more than 17-fold — from A$5.8 million to A$101.4 million.